This Day In Music: August 31

 August 31, 1939 ~ Saxophonist, bandleader, composer Paul Winter born in Altoona, Pennsylvania, USA ~ Leader and sideman.
 Formed and fronted various ensembles including the Paul Winter Sextet, the Paul Winter Consort and the Earth Band

 August 31, 1938 ~ Blues singer, guitarist, songwriter John Koerner, also known as Spider John Koerner, born in Rochester, New York, USA ~ Closely associated with Dave Ray and Tony Glover, the trio recording and performing in various configurations, in solo turns and duets, but rarely as a trio.
 Ray suggested that it would be more accurate to refer to them not as Koerner Ray & Gloever, but rather Koerner and/or Ray and/or Glover.
-As a trio noted for appearing at the Newport Folk Festival in 1964, captured on the Newport Folk Festival 1964 (Evening Concerts III) album.
-In later years they would occasionally perform together, until Ray's death in the early 2000s.
-Koerner is also known for his 1965 Spider Blues and for teaming up with Willie Murphy for the 1969 collaborative Running Jumping Standing Still album.
-Koerner is considered an early influence in Bob Dylan.
-He would later reflect: “We were all goofy, you know.
+However, as a trio they did notably perform at the Newport Folk Festival in 1964, captured on the Newport Folk Festival 1964 (Evening Concerts III) album.
+In later years they would occasionally perform together, until Ray's death in the early-2000s.
+Koerner is also known for his 1965 Spider Blues album, and for teaming up with Willie Murphy for the 1969 collaborative Running Jumping Standing Still album.
+Koerner is considered an early influence on Bob Dylan, of whom Koerner has been quoted as saying: “We were all goofy, you know.
 We were thinkers and drinkers and artists and players, and Dylan was one of us.
-He was another guy.”
+He was another guy.” ~ Koerner passed away in 2024

 August 31, 1937 ~ Robert Lee Parker, commonly known as guitarist, singer, songwriter Bobby Parker, born in Lafayette, Louisiana, USA ~ Member of Otis Williams & his Charms.
 Played lead guitar with Bo Diddley.
 Toured with Paul Williams, Sam Cooke, Jackie Wilson, Lavern Baker, Clyde McPhatter, and with the Everly Brothers.
 As a solo artist best known for his 1961 single Watch Your Step which peaked at No.51 Billboard Hot 100.
 The song would later be covered by artists such as the Spencer Davis Group, Dr Feelgood, Steve Marriott, Adam Faith, and by Carlos Santana ~ Parker passed away in 2013

 August 31, 1937 ~ Free jazz vibraphonist, clarinetist, saxophonist, flutist, pianist Gunter Hampel born in Göttingen, Germany ~ Over 50 albums to his name starting in the mid-1960s.
 Best known for leading the Galaxie Dream Band, founded in 1972.
-Has collaborated with John McLaughlin, Muruga Booker, Udo Lindenberg, Archie Shepp, Marion Brown, Perry Robinson, and others
+Has collaborated with John McLaughlin, Muruga Booker, Udo Lindenberg, Archie Shepp, Marion Brown, and Perry Robinson

 August 31, 1935 ~ Rockabilly, pop rock pianist, singer Dean Beard born in Santa Anna, Texas, USA ~ Dubbed “the West Texas Wild Man” and known for a number of moderately successful 1950s recordings, notably Rakin' & Scrapin' released in 1957 featuring saxophonist Jim Seals and drummer Dash Crofts of later Seals & Crofts-fame.
 Has also worked with the Champs ~ Beard passed away in 1989